Skip to content

 Just like when writing sync plugins, there are additional keyword arguments available that you might find useful.
 Go ahead and inspect **kw and see if anything is helpful (e.g. begin, end, blocking, etc.).
 Check out Keyword Arguments for further information.

-Below is an example of what a typical fetch plugin may look like:
+Below is an example of a simple fetch plugin:

 Fetch Plugin Example